I love this saying as it evokes a clear image for me! It is the image of a runner at the starting line of a race. They

 What does this have to do with homeschooling?

-I see the runner as a mom who homeschools her children.
+I see the runner as a mom who has chosen to homeschool her children.
+(Dads do too, but I am a mom, hang in here with me dads!)

 It is no wonder that I was drawn to the ultimate story, the very best hero tale, when I was invited back home to the faith of my birth.
 This story is the one our Lord has told through His Word and through his Apostles and Saints, handed down through the ages.